Karandra/Kortex-Mod-Manager/docs/srcs/comparison.md

-# Features and comparison to other mod managers
+# Comparison to other mod managers

-There's a few mod managers around these days and it's may be a bit difficult to choose the one you need.
+There are many mod managers around these days and it's may be a bit difficult to choose the one you need.
 This page is designed to highlight key features of known mod managers.

 ## Legend